Shuffle algebras for quivers as quantum groups: The small shuffle algebra and the quantum loop group

 which pairs trivially with $\CS^{\op}$ lies in $J$.
 Clearly, it suffices to do so for a homogeneous $\psi$.
 Let us fix a degree $(\bn,d) \in \nn \times \BZ$, fix some $\psi \in \tUUp$ of degree $(\bn,d)$ as above and define, for a pair of positive integers $M,m$:

 For notational simplicity, we will write $T=T_{M,m}$.
 Observe that $T$ is finite, and that if $M$ is picked large enough, the set $T$ will contain all the words which appear with non-zero coefficient in \eqref{eqn:relation}.
 As we are free to pick $M$ and $m$ arbitrarily large, it might seem strange that we bother to subtract the quantity $\sum_{A \ni s > t \notin A} \#_{i_si_t}$ from the right-hand side of the inequality in \eqref{eqn:def t}.
-However, this is because of the following straightforward claim, whose proof we leave as an exercise to the reader: the aforementioned inequality holds for the leading word of a monomial $\mu$ if and only if it holds for the associated word \eqref{eqn:leading word} of any other ordering of the variables of $\mu$.
-With this in mind, we have reduced our task to proving the following claim:
+This is justified by the following claim, whose straightforward proof we leave to the reader: